-Communities that appear on the 2019 Drinking Water Intended Use Plan (IUP) for water main replacement or lead service line (LSL) related projects can replace private portions of LSLs at no additional cost to the community and at no cost to the homeowner.
+Beginning in 2019, communities that appear on the Drinking Water Intended Use Plan (IUP) for water main replacement or lead service line (LSL) related projects can replace private portions of LSLs at no additional cost to the community and at no cost to the homeowner.
 This program works by increasing the principal amount of the loan while reducing the interest rate to keep the total cost of the loan the same.

 Why does this program exist?